Madelyne Pryor: X-Men: Grand Design

-Madelyne's history continues in the first half of the "X-Tinction" chapter that follows, starting with the birth of Nathan/Cable and the marriage's disintegration, to concluding at her death during Inferno.
-While the encounter with Loki with her moment as Anodyne and her later abduction by Genosha are excluded, all the rest of her story with the X-Men is here.
-Madelyne is emphasized as the victim in everything, not culpable for Inferno nor intending to harm her son.
-And her death is presented as more accidental instead of suicide.
+In the X-Men: Grand Design retelling of X-Men history, the second half of the "Second Genesis" chapter has Pryor as a composite of Madelyne and supporting character Lee Forrester.
+Pryor's history continues in the first half of the "X-Tinction" chapter that follows, starting with the birth of Nathan Summers and concluding with her death during Inferno.
+Pryor is emphasized as a victim, not culpable for Inferno nor intending to harm her son, and her death is presented as accidental instead of suicide.